Multi-Agent Pathfinding Under Team-Connected Communication Constraint via Adaptive Path Expansion and Dynamic Leading: Problem Definition

 \section{Problem Definition}

 We formally define the \gls{MAT3C} problem as follows.
 There are $n$ agents $\{a_1, \ldots, a_n\}$ and a known map of the world $\World$ with obstacles $\Obstacle = \{\Obstacle_1, \ldots, \Obstacle_o\}$.
-The agents start at the initial positions $s^\Var{init} = \Pair{s^\Var{init}_1, \ldots,s^\Var{init}_n}$ and head to the goals $\GoalPos = \{\GoalPos_1, \ldots,\GoalPos_n\}$, where $s_i, g_i \in \World$ and $s_i, g_i \notin \Obstacle$.
+The agents start at the initial positions $s^\Var{init} = \{s^\Var{init}_1, \ldots,s^\Var{init}_n\}$ and head to the goals $\GoalPos = \{\GoalPos_1, \ldots,\GoalPos_n\}$, where $s_i, g_i \in \World$ and $s_i, g_i \notin \Obstacle$.
 The configurations of initial positions and goals are chosen randomly but such that they still satisfy a team communication constraint, defined below.

 The world $\World$ is divided into sub-divisions $\Subdiv$, which are obstacle-free regions.
 A graph $\mathcal{G}$ is created where the vertices are the centroids of $\Subdiv$ and the edges represent connections of neighboring sub-divisions.
 An agent moves to a neighboring sub-division with constant velocity $\Var{v}_c$ by taking the action: \textit{Move}$(v,u)$, where $v,u$ are neighbor vertices in $\mathcal{G}$.
-As reaching its goal, the agent takes the action of \textit{Stop} = \textit{Move}$(v,v)$.
+As reaching its goal, the agent takes the action of \textit{Stop} = \textit{Move}$(v,v)$ and comes to rest at its goal location.
+Due to the communication constraint, subsequent agents still need to check collision with agents at their goal locations.
 Agents moving over $\mathcal{G}$ are guaranteed to be \textit{collision-free} with respect to the static obstacles.
-Time and agents' positions are continuous due to varied lengths of actions.

 We define two levels of communication constraint for the agents.
-The first level is between two agents, referred to as \gls{ACOMM}, where communication occurs if the distance between their positions is less than or equal to the communication range $r_c$ or if they are within each other's line-of-sight.
+The first level is between two agents, referred to as \gls{ACOMM}.
+In this work, we consider two different means of establishing communication between two agents: (1) the \glsentryfull{LCR} constraint: if the Euclidean distance between the two agents’ positions is less than or equal to the communication range $r_c$, and (2) the \glsentryfull{LOS} constraint: the two agents have an unobstructed line of sight to each other.
 The second level applies to the entire agent team, referred to as \gls {TCOMM}, which requires the team to form a spanning tree where the edges represent the connections between pairs of agents satisfying the \gls{ACOMM} constraint.
 An action \textit{Move($v,u$)} satisfies the \gls{ACOMM} constraint if during the movement \textit{Move($v,u$)} the agent has at least one neighboring agent within a distance of $r_c$.
+Due to varied lengths of actions and \gls{TCOMM} requirement, time and agents' positions are continuous in \gls{MAT3C}, even though the actions are discrete.

 A \textbf{collision} occurs between two agents, $a_i$ and $a_j$, when their distance is less than a threshold $d_c$ at timestep $t$.
 A \textbf{path} is a sequence of waypoints to transition an agent from a position $p_s$ to position $p_g$ with constant velocity $\emph{v}_c$.
 We say a path is \textbf{reach-goal} if it can lead the agent to the goal, is collision-free, and the movement between two sequential waypoints satisfies \gls{ACOMM} constraint; When an agent stops at its goal, we still consider collision and \gls{ACOMM} constraints.
 A path is \textbf{valid} if it is \emph{reach-goal} and after reaching the goal at time $t_g$ forever stays at the goal, satisfies \gls{ACOMM}, and is collision-free.